CYX22222003/ProjectKorolev/README.md

 4. The practitioner uses this information to prepare for the session, ensuring they are up-to-date with the patient's current state.

 ### 5. Patient Follow-up and Risk Management
 **Actors:** Mental Health Practitioner

 **Flow:**
-1. The system periodically analyzes patient data to detect potential risk factors (e.g., signs of relapse or worsening symptoms).
+1. The system periodically analyzes patient data to generate a reports about patients progress.
-2. If a risk is detected, the system generates an alert for the practitioner.
+2. Practitioners can used the generated documents detect potential risk factors (e.g., signs of relapse or worsening symptoms).
-3. The practitioner reviews the alert and associated insights.
+3. If a risk is detected, the system generates an alert for the practitioner.
 4. The practitioner contacts the patient to address the issue and adjust the treatment plan as necessary.

 ### 7. Secure Access and Data Privacy
 **Actors:** Mental Health Practitioner

 **Flow:**
 1. Users log into the system using their credentials.
 2. The system verifies user roles and permissions.